relaxdiego/relaxdiego.github.com/_posts/2017-11-1-business-incubation-framework.md

 an old research paper that I wrote back in my Master of Management program at the [Australian National University](http://www.anu.edu.au/)\* in Canberra.
 My research was focused on creating a wholistic framework for evaluating the efficacy of a business incubator within a community.

-It's still in its very nacent form to this day since I haven't had the chance to continue working on it but I'm sharing it here, warts and all, in case anyone might find this useful.
+It's still in its nascent form to this day since I haven't had the chance to continue working on it but I'm sharing it here, warts and all, in case anyone might find this useful.
 If you do end up basing your work on it or further improve it, please don't hesitate to contact me.
 I'd love to